jasperng-nus/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a company
+1. User requests to add a company.
-2. InternBook shows User the company it is going to add
+2. InternBook shows User the company it is going to add.
-3. InternBook adds company
+3. InternBook adds company.

     Use case ends.